Rajat7550/IT_SERVICE/README.md

 # IT-SERVICE  Project

 ## Overview
-This project is a fully functional e-commerce website developed using Django.
-It provides functionalities such as user registration, product SUBSCRIPTIONS, and data handling AND USING rozorpay function.
+This project is a fully functional service-provider website developed using Django.
+It provides functionalities such as user registration email-Authentication via OTP, product SUBSCRIPTIONS, and data handling AND USING rozorpay function.

 ## Features
-- **User Authentication:** Allows users to register, log in, and manage their accounts.
+- **User Authentication:** Allows users email-authentication via OTP to register, log in, and manage their accounts.
 - **Product Management:** CRUD operations for products, including adding, editing, and deleting products.
 - **Rozorpay function:** create payment  mathod via rozorpay function.
 - **Search Functionality:** Enables users to search for products based on various criteria.